 - Reinstein DZ, Archer TJ, Randleman JB.
 JRS standard for reporting astigmatism outcomes of refractive surgery.
 J Refract Surg 2014;30:654-9.
 Erratum in: J Refract Surg 2015;3:129.

 Reports are typically submitted after invitation from the Editorial Board.
-Specifically, some full-length manuscripts contain noteworthy information that can be presented in a more concise communique.
+Specifically, some full-length manuscripts contain noteworthy information that can be presented in a more concise format.
 The Editorial Board may invite the authors to abridge their work, taking into consideration suggestions for revision in the initial reviews, and resubmit the paper as a Report.
 The submission should be double-spaced and include a title of not more than 80 characters (spaces included).
-Reports do not exceed 1000 words or include more than 5 references, and may feature one figure, graph, chart, or concise table on the print version.
-Two additional items can be included as online supplemental material.
+Reports may not exceed 1000 words or include more than 7 references, and may feature one figure, graph, chart, or concise table on the print version.
+Three additional items can be included as online supplemental material.
 Please insert “(available at www.aaojournal.org)” at relevant point(s) in your manuscript.
 Please note that online supplemental material must conform to the same requirements regarding legends, abbreviations, etc. as for the print publication.
-A 35-word unstructured abstract is required for editors'/reviewers' view only and will not publish with the report.
+A 35-word unstructured abstract is required for editors'/reviewers' view only and will not publish with the report, if accepted.
 The text should be in narrative rather than a structured format.
-When uploading Reports, please select the “Case Report” article type, select “Manuscript to Report (Invited)” as the Manuscript Category, and include the manuscript number of the original submission on the cover letter.
+When uploading Reports, please select the “Case Report” article type, select “Report-Invited” article type, and include the manuscript number of the original submission on the cover letter.
 Please include a point-by-point response to the original reviewer(s)’ questions and suggestions.
 Please note that an acknowledgment section is reserved for grants and funding only.

 Systematic reviews seek to collect and critically assess all evidence that fits pre-specified criteria to answer a clinical question pertaining to the cause, diagnosis, prognosis, prevention, or therapy for a condition.
 A systematic review may contain a meta-analysis, which uses statistical methods to combine results from similar but independent studies.